SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 Here a list of resources that can give a great grasp of inner mechanism of a transformer.
 I add also different resources about self-attention.

 * [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) - Jay Alammar.
 The most famous and illustrated explanation of the transformer.
 * [The Illustrated GPT-2](https://jalammar.github.io/illustrated-gpt2/) - Jay Alammar.
-GPT-2 is the grandfather of current LLMs (autoregressive model), this detailed blog post explain in details the model
+GPT-2 is the grandfather of current LLMs (autoregressive model), this detailed blog post explains in details the model
+* [Transformer explainer](https://poloclub.github.io/transformer-explainer/) - another great and interactive visualization of the transformer (based on GPT2).
+It allows to understand the inner working of a transformer.
+Check also the associated [paper](https://arxiv.org/abs/2408.04619)
 * [Visual intro to Transformers](https://www.youtube.com/watch?v=wjZofJX0v4M&t=187s) - 3Blue1Brown.
 Another great resource about an introduction on transformer in a video
 * [LLM Visualization](https://bbycroft.net/llm)  Brendan Bycroft.
 3D visualization to dig inside the transformer
 * [nanoGPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) - Andrej Karpathy.
 Karpathy explain in this video how to implement GPT model from scratch (very useful at the programming side).